Find us on Facebook

 Starting with World War II, emergency management focused primarily on preparedness.
 But being prepared is only one of four phases of comprehensive emergency management.
 A community also has many opportunities to deal with emergencies before they strike and a responsibility to aid in recover after a disaster.
 The four phases are:

-Working together, Keith and Kristie have provided behind the scenes protection to our residents during frequent flood events and other emergencies that have challenged Bennington.
-In addition to mitigating hazards, Keith and Kristie participate in trainings, participate in phone conferences with key State Emergency Management Officials prior to emergencies, work diligently to seek reimbursement of costs attributed to major events, and develop grant applications to acquire equipment to increase our preparedness for future emergencies.
+Working together, Keith and Jason have provided behind the scenes protection to our residents during frequent flood events and other emergencies that have challenged Bennington.
+In addition to mitigating hazards, Keith and Jason participate in trainings, participate in phone conferences with key State Emergency Management Officials prior to emergencies, work diligently to seek reimbursement of costs attributed to major events, and develop grant applications to acquire equipment to increase our preparedness for future emergencies.

 Working with the Police and Fire Departments, Bennington has successfully completed EMS in The Warm Zone training through New Hampshire Department of Safety (Fire Academy, State Police, Division of EMS) which adds an entirely new level of protection and service to our residents.